esbuild/community-plugins/README.md

 * [esbuild-plugin-postcss](https://github.com/deanc/esbuild-plugin-postcss): A plugin to use postcss.
 * [esbuild-plugin-postcss2](https://github.com/martonlederer/esbuild-plugin-postcss2): A plugin to use preprocessors and CSS modules with postcss.
 * [esbuild-plugin-purescript](https://github.com/Mateiadrielrafael/esbuild-plugin-purescript): Adds support for importing [PureScript](https://www.purescript.org/) code.
-* [esbuild-plugin-resolve](https://github.com/markwylde/esbuild-plugin-resolve): Change where a module dependency is resolved/imported from.
 * [esbuild-plugin-sass](https://github.com/koluch/esbuild-plugin-sass/): A plugin to transform SASS files to CSS files
 * [esbuild-plugin-svg](https://github.com/nativew/esbuild-plugin-svg): A plugin to import SVG files.
 * [esbuild-plugin-svgj](https://github.com/Jarred-Sumner/svgj): Import `*.svg` files as React components using svgj (~40x faster than svgr)